Laser Dentistry in Pasadena, TX

 Laser Dentistry Pasadena TX

-In laser dentistry, dental procedures are performed using lasers.
 The use of lasers allows many dental procedures to be performed with great precision, few complications, and very little pain.
+Lasers can help with:

 Dr. Covell uses lasers in combination with traditional practices to improve the treatment of various hard- and soft-tissue problems.
-When used for soft-tissue procedures, such as gum contouring, the BIOLASE® diode laser has a wavelength that is absorbable by water and hemoglobin (the oxygenating protein in the blood).
-This gives the diode laser the ability to precisely cut, coagulate, ablate, or vaporize targeted soft tissue.
+When used for soft-tissue procedures, such as gum contouring, the BIOLASE diode laser emits a wavelength that is absorbed by water and hemoglobin (the oxygen-carrying protein in blood).
+This enables the diode laser to precisely cut, coagulate, ablate, or vaporize targeted soft tissue.

-For hard-tissue procedures, Dr. Covell now uses the BIOLASE® WaterLase iPlus for removal of tooth decay, preparation of the cavity before filling, tooth preparation before applying sealants, to activate tooth whitening products, and other procedures.
+For hard-tissue procedures, Dr. Covell now uses the BIOLASE WaterLase iPlus for the removal of tooth decay, cavity preparation before filling, tooth preparation before applying sealants, activating tooth whitening products, and other procedures.

 Benefits Of Laser Dentistry